 - 1 lb potstickers, frozen (I prefer pork)

-- In a large soup pot, heat oil until shimmery.
+- In a large soup pot, heat oil on medium high heat until shimmery.

 - Add onion, carrots, celery, and bell pepper and cook on high until browned, about 7 minutes.

-- Add stock and water, stir (leave on stove on high so stock quickly comes to a boil).
+- Add stock and stir.
+Heat the mixture on stove on high so stock quickly comes to a boil.

 - Add in potstickers and cook until soft and meat filling is cooked through, 8 minutes.